EFMP Liaison - EFMP Family Support

 What is family support?

-The EFMP family support function helps families identify and access programs and services.
-Family support includes, but is not limited to, the following:
+Exceptional Family Member Program family support helps service members and their families identify and access programs and services.
+This includes, but is not limited to, the following:

 How can families help ease the transition to a new school system following a move?